 [Archives]

-But before the menu fully loaded, a deep hum echoed through his mind, followed by a jagged whisper that felt older than language itself.
+But before the menu could fully load, a low, resonant hum tore through his mind.
+It was followed by a jagged whisper—language stripped bare, more primal than words, older than thought itself.

-Not vague instinct.
-Not abstract intuition.
-These were lessons—pages pulled from arcane volumes, fragmented chapters from shadow-grimoires that should've cost fortunes or been locked in noble vaults.
-Yet they burned into his thoughts, as if he had once read them and forgotten, and now remembered.
+Not vague intuition.
+Not abstract impressions.
+But precise lessons—pages torn from forgotten tomes, fragments of black-bound grimoires that should've cost kingdoms or lain buried in noble vaults.
+And yet they burned into him as if he had once known them, once read them, and only now was remembering.

 Knowledge is power.